Unizen (ZCX) Price Reaches $0.30 on Top Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Unizen launched on April 11th, 2021.
 Unizen’s total supply is 948,614,956 tokens and its circulating supply is 589,695,815 tokens.
 Unizen’s official Twitter account is @unizen_io and its Facebook page is accessible here.
-Unizen’s official website is unizen.io.
 Unizen’s official message board is unizen-io.medium.com.
 The Reddit community for Unizen is https://reddit.com/r/unizen and the currency’s Github account can be viewed here.
+The official website for Unizen is unizen.io.

 Unizen Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Unizen directly using US dollars.
-Investors seeking to acquire Unizen should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Unizen using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Unizen directly using US dollars.
+Investors seeking to trade Unizen should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Unizen using one of the exchanges listed above.

 Receive News & Updates for Unizen Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Unizen and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.